Interpreting Assembly Diagrams for the CAST Test

 What is the best way to practice interpreting assembly diagrams for the CAST test?

-How does Electrical blueprint reading differ from interpreting a simple wiring diagram?
+How does electrical blueprint reading differ from interpreting a simple wiring diagram?

-Are skills like Ladder logic and understanding a 3 way switch wiring diagram necessary for a residential electrician?
+Are skills like ladder logic and understanding a 3-way switch wiring diagram necessary for a residential electrician?

 Where can I find good electrician training or online electrical courses to improve my skills?